ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Proposed Method

 \subsection{Agent Framework Overview}

 As shown in Figure~\ref{fig:overall-arch}, \ours\ dynamically selects the next action based on the current observation and executes the selected action until either the \texttt{STOP} action is chosen or the maximum step limit is reached.
-Formally, we define the state at the current $t$-th time step as:
+Formally, we define the state at the current $t$-th time step as: where $P_0$ and $I_0$ denote the initial user prompt and input image, $P_t$ and $I_t$ represent the current prompt and generated image at $t$-th step, and $\mathcal{O}_{t-1} = \{o_1, \dots, o_{t-1}\}$ denotes the history of past observations, i.e., action history and prompt history.